 The Automation Series will be split up in different chapters.
-Each chapter explains a certain part of automating the setup of an Horizon Cloud environment on Azure.
+Each chapter explains a certain part of automating the edge deployment setup of an Horizon Cloud environment on Azure.
 From setting up a token, to configuring AD, to deploying an Edge, and so on… As part of this I will also provide PowerShell code examples to give you a head start.

 I hope you will enjoy VMware Horizon Cloud Service Next-Gen – The Automation Series!